What Is Fiber Internet?

 Fiber-optic cables can carry more data than the copper wires used in DSL and cable networks.
 For users, that translates to faster download speeds and much faster upload speeds.
 Fiber's light signals travel faster than the electrical signals used in cable and DSL, so it takes less time for your information to travel to provider's central hub and back.

 By relying on light instead of electricity to transmit data, fiber-optic signals can travel about 100 times further than copper without degrading, and the infrastructure supports enough bandwidth to avoid network congestion.
-Do you ever experience slowdowns in your Internet speeds during peak usage hours?
-Fiber Internet users don't.
+Do you ever experience slowdowns at 5 PM or during weekends?
+Fiber to the Home Internet users don't.

 Fiber is also more reliable than copper, due to its resistance to interference, temperature changes, and moisture.
 It's also more secure, being much less susceptible to being tapped than copper due to the fact that copper uses much more electricity.
 Durability is another important factor to consider; copper's average lifecycle is five years, while fiber can last decades without needing repairs.